-Poppers is a street word or a slang term used to describe psychoactive drugs in liquid form that releases vapors inhaled by the user to get high.
-The first poppers contained amyl nitrites, a drug initially used in heart medications .
-Still, now these drugs can contain several chemicals, including amyl nitrite, butyl nitrite, and isopropyl nitrite.
+Poppers is a street word or a slang term used to describe psychoactive drugs (Amyl Nitrite) in liquid form that releases vapors inhaled by the user to get high.
+The first Poppers contained amyl nitrites, a drug initially used in heart medications .
+These drugs can contain several chemicals, including amyl nitrite, butyl nitrite, and isopropyl nitrite.

-Poppers typically come in small bottles, giving them another nickname, liquid gold.
-However, they may also come in tiny capsules that can be crushed to release the vapors.
-Individuals will recreationally inhale the vapors straight from the bottle or use a cloth as with huffing.
+The drug typically comes in small bottles, giving it another nickname, liquid gold.
+However, it may also come in tiny capsules that can be crushed to release the vapors.
+Individuals recreationally inhale the vapors straight from the bottle or use a cloth to absorb and breathe the liquid, as with huffing.

-Initially, poppers were often used among the LGBT community to relax muscles for anal sex, but its function has been expanded because of its many other euphoric effects .
-Unfortunately, using poppers is a form of inhalant abuse, and recreational use of these drugs is illegal in the United States.
-However, not everyone follows these regulations, and poppers can sometimes still be purchased online or in sex shops.
+What are Poppers drugs used for?
+Initially, they were often used among the LGBT community to relax muscles for anal sex, but their function has been expanded because of their many other euphoric effects .
+Unfortunately, using them is a form of inhalant abuse.
+Recreational use of Amyl Nitrite drug is illegal in the United States.
+However, not everyone follows these regulations, and the small bottles can sometimes still be purchased online or in sex shops.

-According to the US Food and Drugs Administration (FDA) , health care providers are reporting increases in hospitalizations and deaths linked to inhalation or intentional ingestion or nitrite products for recreational use, including sexual experience enhancement.
+According to the US Food and Drugs Administration (FDA) , healthcare providers report increased hospitalizations and deaths linked to inhalation or intentional ingestion of nitrite products for recreational use, including sexual experience enhancement.

 Are Poppers Dangerous?

+Are Poppers safe?
 According to the US Food and Drugs Administration (FDA) , these products are unsafe to ingest or inhale.
-Thus, while the risk of dependence is low, these drugs are not without their risks.
-The potential harmful effects associated with poppers can vary from mild allergic reactions to life-threatening methemoglobinemia, when there are abnormal amounts of hemoglobin in the blood.
+The potentially harmful effects of Amyl Nitrite can vary from mild allergic reactions to life-threatening methemoglobinemia when there are abnormal amounts of hemoglobin in the blood.

-The chemicals found in poppers can damage the skin or other tissues they come in contact with, cause difficulty breathing, seizures, extreme drops in blood pressure, decreases in blood oxygen levels, heart arrhythmia, coma, and death.
+The chemicals in the Amyl Nitrite’s liquid bottles can damage the skin or other tissues they come in contact with, cause difficulty breathing, seizures, extreme drops in blood pressure, decreases in blood oxygen levels, heart arrhythmia, coma, and death.
 Therefore, do not ingest or inhale under any circumstances.

-Manufacturers are labeling and packaging these products in a way that may mislead consumers into thinking the poppers are safe or intended to be inhaled or ingested by drinking.
-For example, they are often packaged in the same style of bottles as energy drinks, and labeled with names like:
+Manufacturers are labeling and packaging these products in a way that may mislead consumers into thinking that the bottles are safe or intended to be inhaled or ingested by drinking.
+For example, they are often packaged in the same style of energy drink bottles and labeled with names like: